siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 * **SETUP STEP 5** Align motor flags so they all point vertically - i.e. the 12:00 position.
 Note: Do not attempt to position flags if green lights are lit on a DUT, as they are locked.
 * **SETUP STEP 6** Setup the laptop for testing using these steps:
  1. Turn on laptop power using the power button at the top left
- 1. Once the computer has booted (Windows started) click on the
+ 1. Once the computer has booted (Windows started) click on the CoolTerm icon to start CoolTerm.
+Ignore the warning that there are no serial ports.
+There will be once you connect a DUT to the USB (later).
+Click OK to ignore (Perhaps twice).
- 1. connect a USB cable to the laptop (not the DUT, yet)
+ 1. Connect a USB cable to the laptop (not the DUT, yet)
- 1. start CoolTerm
- 1. In the Options window select Baudrate to 115200.
-All other options are OK as defaulted.
-Hit OK to exit

-Setup is now complete
+Setup is now complete.
+CoolTerm will be used for every DUT tested.

 ### Instructions for Each TinyGv8 Board
 Run these steps for each board to be programmed and tested.
 Each DUT should take between 2 and 3 minutes to complete.